 Other directing credits include Cabaret (University of Georgia), The Last Schwartz (Jewish Theatre of the South); A Man of No Importance (Theatre Gael, AJC Best Musical Revival of 2004); Lawrenceburg (World Premiere - Dad's Garage, AJC Top Ten of 2006); and A Body of Water, Academy, A Catered Affair, Camelot, Glorious, Wait Until Dark, Waving Goodbye, Moon Over Buffalo, As It is In Heaven and Lend Me a Tenor (Aurora Theatre).

 Prior to joining AE, Ashley served as Literary Manager of the Alliance Theatre (recipient of the 2007 Regional Theatre Tony Award), where he served as dramaturg for around 30 productions.
-He has developed new plays around the country with such organizations as the Playwrights' Center, Kennedy Center, the New Group, Page 73 and Jewish Theatre of the South, working with writers including Michael Lew, Lindsey Ferrentino, Marco Ramirez and John Patrick Shanley.
+He has developed new plays around the country with the Playwrights' Center, Kennedy Center, New Group, Page 73 and Jewish Theatre of the South, working with writers including Joshua Harmon, Michael Lew, Lindsey Ferrentino, Marco Ramirez and John Patrick Shanley.
 He has received the Elliot Hayes Award for Dramaturgy from the Literary Managers and Dramaturgs of the Americas.
 He is a four-time Suzi Bass Award winner and has been named Best Director in Atlanta three times by Creative Loafing.
 In 2019, he received the Kennedy Center American College Theatre Festival Medallion of Excellence.

 Ashley is Vice President of the National New Play Network and is Assistant Professor of Acting at Kennesaw State University.
 He holds an MFA in Theatre Performance from the University of Southern Mississippi.

 Photo by Kevin Harry